apache/beam/beam-site/contribute/contribution-guide.md

 	$ git push <GitHub_user> --delete <my-branch>

 ## Commit (committers only)
 Once the code has been peer reviewed by a committer, the next step is for the committer to merge it into the [authoritative Apache repository](https://git-wip-us.apache.org/repos/asf/beam.git), not the read-only GitHub mirror.
-(In the case that the author is also a committer, it is acceptable for either the author or reviewer to do the merge.
+(In the case that the author is also a committer, it is acceptable for either the author of the change or committer who reviewed the change to do the merge.
 Just be explicit about whose job it is!)

 Pull requests should not be merged before the review has received an explicit LGTM from another committer.
 Exceptions to this rule may be made rarely, on a case-by-case basis only, in the committer’s discretion for situations such as build breakages.